 - Plant your succulent is well draining gritty soil.
 Ordinary potting soil retains too much moisture for the drought resistant succulent to tolerate.
 Replace the soil with special succulent and cacti soil (available from garden centers and on Amazon) which is created to emulate the succulents preferred soil type with good drainage and a light aerated structure.

 - Empty saucers and trays regularly to ensure excess water can drain away from the succulents roots.
 Succulents cannot tolerate being in saturated soil as this promotes the conditions for root rot which causes succulents to drop their leaves (or the leaves turn yellow, brown or black) and succulent dies back.

 Give your succulent 2 weeks for the soil to dry out, and ensure that the potting soil is completely dry (by feeling the soil through the drainage hole in the base to check the soil is dry) before watering again.

 Once you have adjusted the conditions with more porous succulent and cacti soil, and water the succulent at the right frequency then your succulent should stop losing leaves and start to recover.

-However, if the succulent has been sat in saturated soil for a long time then this increases the risk of root rot and the plant is likely to die back.
+However, I find that if the succulent has been sat in saturated soil for a long time then this increases the risk of root rot and the plant is likely to die back.